 It contained several departures.
-It excluded critical sectors of national interest from patentability - agriculture, processes of treating human beings and animals, inventions relating to atomic energy (alteady made unpatentable by section 20 of the Atomic Energy Act of 1962).
-It prohibited the grant of patents
+It excluded critical sectors of national interest from patentability - agriculture, processes of treating human beings and animals, inventions relating to atomic energy (already made unpatentable by section 20 of the Atomic Energy Act of 1962).

-It prohibited the grant of patents to products for food, pharmaceutical and chemicals and limited it to only processes.
+It prohibited the grant of patents to products for food, pharmaceutical and chemicals and limited it to only processes

-The duration of the patent grant was cut down to only 5 years in these items of critical national interest.
-It introduced automatic endorsement for "licences of right" so as to use the patents in production in order to promote national development.
+The duration of the patent grant was cut down to only 5 years in these tiems of critical national interest.
+It introduced automatic endorsement for "licences of right" so as to use the patents in production in order to promote national development